Mechanical Toolset in Autodesk AutoCAD | Features

 Power and automatic dimensioning

 Get more work done in less time.
-Use abbreviated dialogue boxes to set preferences for power dimension commands for the current standard.
+Use abbreviated dialog boxes to set preferences for power dimension commands for the current standard.

 GD&T symbols/annotations